-- Projected sales levels for existing retailers throughout the trade area in 2013, post the Marrickville Metro expansion, would be on average 9.8% higher than the current estimated 2008/09 sales. - As compared with the sales volume which all other retailers in the main trade area are projected to achieve in 2013 if the Marrickville Metro expansion does NOT proceed, the post-development sales volume would be on average 3.4% lower.
+- Projected sales levels for existing retailers throughout the trade area in 2013, post the Marrickville Metro expansion, would be on average 10.3% higher than the current estimated 2008/09 sales. - As compared with the sales volume which all other retailers in the main trade area are projected to achieve in 2013 if the Marrickville Metro expansion does NOT proceed, the post-development sales volume would be on average 2.9% lower.

-The results of these calculations demonstrate that the Marrickville Metro expansion would likely have some trading impacts on other retailers throughout the trade area.
-However, these would be within the bounds of normal competition.
+The results of these calculations demonstrate that the proposed smaller expansion of Marrickville Metro would still likely have some trading impacts on other retailers throughout the trade area.
+However, these would again be within the bounds of normal competition.